igormorgado/igormorgado.github.io/_posts/2018-06-06-seamless_gameworld.md

 How can we create a huge game world (by huge I mean at least 100 sq. kilometers wide) and access it without loading, or at least with non noticiable load.

-The main concerns here are about **time to access** the data (must be done faster than user moves along the map), that would be simply solved if we load all map in memory, but that brings a second issue **memory limit**, how can we load a map that is bigger than memory itself?
+The main concerns here are about **time to access** the data, it must be done faster than user moves along the map, that would be simply solved if we load all map in memory, but that brings a second issue: **memory limit**, how can we load a map that is bigger than memory itself?

 ### A grid world